jordanmurkin/fudge/README.md

 $ fudge deploy
 ```

-With your contracts compiled, you can then use the deploy command to publis them to your configured `ETHEREUM_HOST`, signed with your `ETHEREUM_ACCOUNT` and `ETHEREUM_ACCOUNT_PRIVATE_KEY`.
+With your contracts compiled, you can then use the deploy command to publish them to your configured `ETHEREUM_HOST`, signed with your `ETHEREUM_ACCOUNT` and `ETHEREUM_ACCOUNT_PRIVATE_KEY`.

 ## CLI
 ```